LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 + :code:`run.sh`

-  Open :code:`run.sh` and paste the output from :code:`pwd` into line 7.
+  +Open :code:`run.sh` and paste the output from :code:`pwd` into line 7.
 It should look something like this:

     .. code::

       PIPE_PATH="/xdisk/group_folder/personal_folder/PhytoOracle/StereoTopRGB/"

-    Set your :code:`.simg` folder path in line 8.
+  +Set your :code:`.simg` folder path in line 8.

     .. code::